fafeitsch/imaginary-geo-itinerary/README.md

   the elevation stored in the GPX file because it is not accurate and there is no easy and free way to load elevation data into GPX files (apart from the inaccurate SRTM dataset).
 * The `url` of media objects should be unique.
 It is not possible to use images or videos with the same url.
+* Currently, the path where the app can be deployed on the webserver is fixed.
+That means, that if you build the app with `npm run build`, the artifacts in the `dist`directory can only ever be deployed to the root directory of a webserver.
+  If you want to use a different directory in the webserver, you must use a different artifact built with `npm run build -- --base=/your/path`

 ## License